Doval-Yi talks proposed amidst India-China stand off

 Doval and Yi are the Special Representatives of the India and China strategic consultations and boundary negotiations.
 It may be recalled that Doval and Yi had held the 22nd round of boundary negotiations last on December 21.

-If the talks are held it would an engagement to review the progress in talks between the military commanders and diplomats to resolve the ongoing issues along the LAC.
+If the talks are held it would engagement to review the progress in talks between the military commanders and diplomats to resolve the ongoing issues along the LAC.
 This means that it would not be considered as the 23rd found of boundary talks, a source in New Delhi informed OneIndia.

 Now China claims territory in Bhutan